sandienunez/sandienunez.github.io/_posts/2020-09-18-tasky_ruby_on_rails_portfolio_project.markdown

 ## Coding

+Three importants components of code to keep in mind when working with this framework is Models, Controllers and Views.
+The Model holds all your data and is responsible for the database.
+It is similar to a chef in a restaurant.
+The Model chef knows how many meals to make and know how to make a burger.
+The ActiveRecord framework gives us access to many methods outside of the rails framework.
+Your models should hold all your associations, custom methods and the be more thick than the controllers.
+The Controller is responsible for holding all the logic, web requests and holds all the action methods.
+The controller is like a waiter is needs to remember that it was table 7 that ordered the burger request.
+The Views are the presentation of your templates and what the app visually looks like to the user.
+It is responsible for HTML styling and can render partials (explained below in Partials section).

+The three main parts of the Rails framework are as follows:
+* ActiveRecord
+* ActionController
+* ActionView
+      * URL helpers
+      *
+An example of dynamic URL helpers are the route helper methods.
+If we were to change up the routes, in many cases our code would not have to be altered at all because the route helpers are methods and not strings.
+Although, they cannot be used in our models.
+Below are some examples of how route helpers can be easy to read, very clean and simple code to add to our controllers and views.

+            ```
+						task_path(@task)

+						 or

+						 task_path(task, opt_in: true)
+			      ```

 ### Request and Response Flow

 ![Screen Shot 2020-09-18 at 4 13 15 PM](https://user-images.githubusercontent.com/61069416/93641230-f0af8980-f9c9-11ea-8152-2d2957820d79.png)

 Now that my models were established, it was time to generate my controllers and define my routes.
 I hit a roadbloack with numerous routing errors for a few days and with grasping how my routes were connected to my server, forms and controllers.
-These two diagrams, located above and below, helped me better understand that first, the brower makes HTTP requests to webservers, and then loads the Rails router which searches for matching URLs.
+These two diagrams, located above and below, helped me better understand the cycle.
+First, the brower makes HTTP requests to webservers, and then loads the Rails router which searches for matching URLs.
 The rails app asks the router to match it to the corresponding controller action methods.
 We can also say that the specific request is sent to the controller's matching action method.
 The views are then rendered according to the view name that matches the correct controller name.
 ![rails_routes](https://user-images.githubusercontent.com/61069416/93636854-9d860880-f9c2-11ea-81a2-8ada42365bea.png)

 Here are some helpful notes to keep in mind with understanding GET and POST requests: